gianlucabencomo/PUFSL/journal.md

 The only other thing that I have to do after this next commit is finalize my final report and presentation slides.
 I will add the document and slides to ./doc and I believe the project will be in perfect shape for submission there after.
 In addition, I will likely make 1-2 more journal entries.

+04.30.2022
+I have been hard at work and believe this will be my final entry for this project and class.
+I just finalized my final paper and placed the tex files and pdf under ./doc.
+I am almost done compiling my final presentation and I feel good about the work that I was able to do.
+Of course, I still need to write a nice README and do some general housekeeping for the project that is completely outside of the scope of this course.
+Additionally, I would like to eventually bring the project to a publishable state, as I have said before.
+Nonetheless, this will be my final entry because I am more of a handwritten journal person and I would like to transition back to my physical research journal.
+...
+To Dr. Adji Bousso Dieng and the 513 TAs, thank you for a great semester, insightful lectures, and guidance on assignments and projects.